 Drive some superb roads today, winding around mountains, through canyons and gorges, across high cols, and along river valleys, to the lovely town of Solsona.
 Once again the views are spectacular and the roads are fun to drive.

 Stay overnight in a wonderful hotel that has been in the same family for over 80 years, and has been subject to a recent, outstanding refurbishment to create a very special place with fantastic flair.
 There is also a spa with hot tub, sauna, steam room. and other facilities.
 There is a choice of restaurants in the hotel: a formal dining room, or a more relaxed tapas bar.

 Day 6 93 miles

 Leave Solsona and head across to Berga, and then Ripoll.
 Drive along yet more excellent mountain roads, passing Spain’s oldest ski resort, La Molina, and then descend into the lovely town of Puigcerda, located in a wide valley, adjacent to the French border, and just to the south of Andorra.
 Stay for two nights in a superb hotel in the centre of town, with underground parking, with views across the lake and mountains.
 The hotel also offers a superb spa for those wishing to relax.
-Dinner is in the renowned restaurant.

 Day 8 104 miles